The Top-6 Messaging Apps for Windows Users

 WeChat Desktop App has an intuitive yet basic user interface.
 Don't expect any bells and whistles, nor access to all features and functionalities the app offers on mobile.
 While the mobile app offers a plethora of features, such as sending money, sharing locations, and updating your moments, you won't be able to access any of these from the desktop.

-Some users find it frustrating that the chat history isn't synced between devices.
+In my experience testing WeChat Desktop, I found that some users find it frustrating that the chat history isn't synced between devices.
 You also have to update the settings manually if you want to save the chat history on your PC; otherwise, you'll lose all conversations the moment you sign out or get disconnected.

 Facebook Messenger